fredgrott/MyGithubProfile/README.md

 android developer I have created this git repo and readme to point out some of my git repos that should be closely examined by your engineering staff that hires android developers such as your CTO, etc.

-I am also have a top 17% stactoverflow rating:
+I am also have a top 17% StackOverflow rating:

 [StackOverflow Profile](http://stackoverflow.com/users/237740/fred-grott)

 for using my java and android skills and experience in answering other developers questions about android development using java.
+The SO 17% top rating for android developer questions is what most senior android developers have if they are a member of StackOverflow.
+And just like other senior android developers I have developed libraries, tools, and processes that build on top of all the java, GUI, and android best practices to ensure quality java code and quality android applications developed.

 My Medium Android Development Articles can be found at my medium profile: